heritai/adoptima-marketing-dashboard/README.md

 ### Local Development

-If you prefer to run it locally after deployment setup:
+If you prefer to run the application locally after deployment setup:

 ```bash
 # Install dependencies